Fix Firestore "The query requires an index" (FAILED_PRECONDITION)

 firebase deploy --only firestore:indexes

-Step 3: Wait for build to finish
+Step 3: Wait for the build, and verify

-Step 4: Simplify the query if possible
+Step 4: Simplify the query if you can’t wait

 query(coll,